-Insight worked with the Health Resources and Services Administration’s (HRSA) Advisory Committee on Training and Primary Care Medicine and Dentistry (ACTPCMD) to develop a Congressional Report on the potential utilization and application of Primary Care Medical-Dental Homes (PCM-DH) and corresponding recommendations on how Title VII programs can influence and support their development.
-Since 1998, ACTPCMD has advised Congress and the Secretary of the U.S. Department of Health and Human Services (HHS) on issues under the domain of Title VII, Section 747 programs, including the undergraduateand graduate-level training of primary care providers; the recruitment of underrepresented minorities and disadvantaged populations; and the provision of quality health care to underserved communities.
+Since 1998, the Health Resources and Services Administration’s Advisory Committee on Training and Primary Care Medicine and Dentistry (ACTPCMD) has advised Congress and the Secretary of the U.S. Department of Health and Human Services on issues under the domain of Title VII, Section 747 programs.
+These programs include undergraduate- and graduate-level training of primary care providers, the recruitment of underrepresented minorities and disadvantaged populations, and the provision of quality health care to underserved communities.

-ACTPCMD made 9 recommendations for the Federal Title VII, Section 747 programs to support primary care training and to prepare training programs to educate clinicians to practice in these medical and dental homes.
-These recommendations included guidelines for training, curricula development, leadership, pilot education programs, infrastructure, vulnerable and at-risk populations, infrastructure, coordination of medical and dental education, and the authority and funding for PCM-DH programs.
+ACTPCMD made nine recommendations for the Title VII, Section 747 programs to support primary care training and to prepare training programs to educate clinicians to practice in these medical and dental homes.
+The recommendations included guidelines for training, curricula development, leadership, pilot education programs, infrastructure, vulnerable and at-risk populations, infrastructure, coordination of medical and dental education, and the authority and funding for PCM-DH programs.

 Final report, Coming Home: The Patient-Centered Medical-Dental Home in Primary Care Training (December 2008)